 Warner Bros Studio Tour

-Warner Bros Studio Tour is by no means the cheapest thing you’ll do in London – tickets start from around £40 – but it’s a fascinating place and a must-do for any Harry Potter fans.
+The Warner Bros Harry Potter Studio Tour is by no means the cheapest thing you’ll do in London – tickets start from around £40 – but it’s a fascinating place and a must-do for any Harry Potter fans.
 You get to see some amazing parts of the set including the Forbidden Forest, Diagon Alley, 4 Privet Drive and all over Hogwarts and learn about how the world of magic was animated.

 How much care goes into the finest detail absolutely fascinated me.
 If you want to book tickets with Warner Bros direct, you can click here – but be quick, they sell out in advance.
 To reach the studio tour, take a train from London Euston to Watford Junction, and then transfer to a shuttle bus to the attraction.